omdevteam/om/docs/html/_sources/documentation_advanced_documentation.rst.txt

 **Notes:**

 * Attention should be paid to where the initialization code is placed.
-The developer should carefully place the  initialization code in the relevant section (master, worker or common) of the *__init__* function.
-Variables that are initialized, or operations that are carried out, on node where they are not needed waste resources, especially memory, and might result in sub-optimal code.
+The developer should carefully place the  initialization code in the relevant section (Processing node, collecting node or both) of the *initialize_node* function.
+Variables that are initialized, or operations that are carried out, on a node where they are not needed waste resources, especially memory, and might result in sub-optimal code.

-* The data being processed should ideally be reduced in the *process_data* function on each worker node.
+* The data being processed should ideally be reduced in the *process_data* function on each processing node.
 Transferring large amount of data between the nodes is not efficient and should be avoided whenever possible.
-For example, when crystallography data is processed and Bragg peaks are extracted from the detector frame data, only the list of peaks should be sent to the master node, while the frame data should be dropped.
+For example, when crystallography data is processed and Bragg peaks are extracted from the detector frame data, only the list of peaks should be sent to the collecting node, while the frame data should be dropped.
 Obviously, this strategy cannot be applied to all cases (a frame viewer, for example, would need the full frame data), but developers should strive to perform as much data reduction as possible on the worker nodes.

-* The *OndaMonitor* class should be carefully designed and code should be optimized.
+* The zmq_monitor class should be carefully designed and code should be optimized.
+For
-  For example:
+  example:

   - Only variables that need to be accessed from more than one method should become class properties.
 All others can remain simple local variables.
 Creating class